Human Trafficking - Full Report

 • Resistance from industry

-• In a 2020 review, supporting governments in passing legislation had an impact when there was national ownership and sufficient time allocated “to reflect the length of time it takes to implement legislative and policy change”.
+• In the review mentioned above, supporting governments in passing legislation had an impact when there was national ownership and sufficient time allocated “to reflect the length of time it takes to implement legislative and policy change”.

 • While direct cause-and-effect is hard to quantify, advocacy has led to higher prioritization of trafficking by governments, e.g., national action plans and increased budgets (see Funding of anti-trafficking section above).